2018 Postdoctoral Fellowships Solicitation

 Focused Investigation Project (FIP) grants are unsolicited proposals that may be submitted at any time.
 This funding vehicle is best suited for pilot or proof-of-principle projects with a small amount of funding and a short duration.

 Annual Funding Amount: Generally <$100k but can be more

 Duration: 6-18 months

 Review: Programmatic relevance and external scientific peer reviews.
 Reviewed as received.

-Synergy Grants allow for the sharing of resources and personnel across TRISH-funded projects allowing researchers to get the most value from each project.
-This mechanism supplies funding to explore new collaborative ideas.
-Typically, proposals funded through this mechanism have budget ≤$25K with durations of 6-12 months.
-Best of all, proposals for Synergy Grants - along with Focused Investigation Program (FIP) Grants - may be submitted at any time and are reviewed quarterly.
+Synergy Grants allow for the sharing of resources and personnel across TRISH-funded projects allowing researchers to get increased value from each project.
+This appropriately named mechanism supplies funding to both teams to explore new collaborative ideas.
+Typically, proposals funded through this mechanism have budget ≤$25K with a duration of one year.
+Best of all, proposals for Synergy Grants - along with Focused Investigation Program (FIP) Grants - may be submitted at any time.
+Synergy proposals are reviewed quarterly.